solalek/daft/README.md

 # daft

+## Description

-Daft (Directories And Files Tool) is a utility designed for efficient file and directory management.
-It simplifies tasks such as reading, writing, creating, deleting, and filtering file system content.
+Daft (Directories And Files Tool) is a cli tool for file and directory management.

-# Installing
+## Installing

 ```
 git clone https://github.com/solalek/daft.git